 - Dissolve the sugar and the cider in a large saucepan over a low heat.
 Add the chopped apples, raisins, sultanas, cranberries, spices and lemon Zest and Juice.
 Simmer over a low heat for about 30 minutes until the mixture is pulpy and soft.

 - Remove from the heat and stir in the brandy or rum.
-Spoon into sterilised jars.
+Spoon into your sterilised jars, place the waxed disc or greaseproof paper on top, secure with the rubber bands and seal the lids on tightly.

 Wish ingredients were in cups so us usa folks could use